ai-cam/ai-cam.github.io/_calls/2025-12-09-local-government-ai-accelerator.md

         * Confirmation that the PI is eligible to hold funds in Cambridge
     - heading: Where can I learn more?
       content: >-
-        We will also host an information session about the funding scheme on **15 January, 10:00 - 11:00.** You can [register for this session here](https://cam-ac-uk.zoom.us/meeting/register/SRLizoXXSIKVHMrruc7H6g)
+        We will be hosting an upcoming information session about the funding scheme on **15 January, 10:00 - 11:00.** You can [register for this session
+        here](https://cam-ac-uk.zoom.us/meeting/register/SRLizoXXSIKVHMrruc7H6g)